Wormhole Time Machines and Multiple Histories

 The new worldline will thus be given by

 The old and the new worldlines will intersect when

 that is, at time

 The collision will \textbf{always }happen; there is no way for the new worldline to go ``around'' the old one, or to never reach it in the first place, since they are both in the same plane and can be extended to infinity.
-As described in section \ref{sec:Creating-time-travel}, the collision will inevitably cause a consistency paradox due to an inconsistency in the temperatures at the entrance and exit of the time machine, and unless the objects can somehow pass through each other, we will also have a bootstrap paradox.

 This scenario is simulated in our Mathematica notebook, as shown in Figure \ref{fig:interface-persistent-single}.
 The wormhole is represented in the figure by the green cylinder.
 Shown is a slice of the Morris-Thorne spacetime with time $t$ as the vertical axis, the radial coordinate $r\in\left[b_{0},\infty\right)$ orthogonal to the $t$ axis, and the azimuthal angle $\phi$ going around the $t$ axis.